ingonyama-zk/icicle/docs/docs/icicle/primitives/ntt.md

 NTT also supports two different modes `Batch NTT` and `Single NTT`

-Batch NTT allows you to run many NTTs with a single API call, Single MSM will launch a single MSM computation.

 Deciding weather to use `batch NTT` vs `single NTT` is highly dependent on your application and use case.

-**Single NTT Mode**
+#### Single NTT

+Single NTT will launch a single NTT computation.

-- Choose this mode when your application requires processing individual NTT operations in isolation.
+Choose this mode when your application requires processing individual NTT operations in isolation.

-**Batch NTT Mode**
+#### Batch NTT Mode

-- Batch NTT mode can significantly reduce read/write as well as computation overhead by executing multiple NTT operations in parallel.

-- Batch mode may also offer better utilization of computational resources (memory and compute).
+Batch NTT allows you to run many NTTs with a single API call.
+Batch NTT mode can significantly reduce read/write times as well as computation overhead by executing multiple NTT operations in parallel.
+Batch mode may also offer better utilization of computational resources (memory and compute).

 ## Supported algorithms